9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 For language teams there is a chance to discuss as well.
 It is not easy to find through the web UI and not many people respond (German team experience with more than 100 members)

 You can send private message to other members.
 Inbox and outbox are separate and there is no option to see threaded messages.
 You cannot invite a third person to private discussions.

+Using [the forum](https://help.nextcloud.com/) is a much better idea.

 ## Different roles at Transifex?